StarKRE22/Atomic/README.md

 ## 🚀 Unity Quick Start

-In this section, we’ll build a simple game object with a movement mechanic to demonstrate how to implement object movement from scratch.
+In this section, we’ll build a simple game object with a movement mechanic to demonstrate how to implement movement from scratch.
 Step by step, we’ll create an entity in Unity using Rider IDE and the Atomic plugin.

 ### Code Generation Setup